spacepy/spacepy/Doc/source/time.rst

 #################################################################################
-spacepy.time - Time conversion, manipulation and implementation of Ticktock class
+time - Time conversion, manipulation and implementation of Ticktock class
 #################################################################################

 Contents